PPT007/Banking/README.md

 - **Fund Transfers:**
   - Users can transfer funds between accounts.
-  - Support for USD, GBP, and EUR with automatic currency conversion using the ExchangeRates API.
+  - Support for USD, GBP, and EUR with automatic currency conversion using the ExchangeRates API

 ## Technologies